Updated: Aug 11

 The irony is that both sides are accusing the other of the same thing: using veterans as a way to play political games.
 Democrats accuse Republicans of voting against the PACT Act as retaliation against passing an unwanted spending bill.
 Meanwhile, Republicans accuse Democrats of trying to pass a spending bill under the guise of veterans' health.
 Either way, the bill passed on Tuesday.
 Sen. Cruz took to Twitter after voting in favor of the bill, which includes the $400 billion Democrats wanted in discretionary spending, to say, " I'm proud to support the PACT Act and all our nation's veterans.
 While I ultimately supported the bill, because we need to take care of our veterans who have sacrificed so much to keep us safe, I'm disappointed that we couldn't come together to fix the Democrat-created budget gimmick that will allow Congress to subsequently spend another $400 billion in pork, on top of and completely unrelated to the laudable funding in this bill for veterans harmed by burn pits.
 Now it's up to Republicans to clean up this mess by lowering the discretionary cap - so that we protect every penny of veterans funding but prevent unrelated pork - when Republicans retake the majority.
 Having the back of our nation's veterans doesn't just mean making sure those who served get the care they rightly deserve.
 It also means stopping the Democrats' irresponsible spending spree and curbing inflation and price increases that hurt all Americans, including our veterans."

 Republicans are understandably concerned about crafty spending as Democrats passed the Inflation Reduction Act last week, a $370 billion bill that is more of a climate change bill than an inflation reduction bill.
-The Inflation Reduction Act would increase inflation until 2024, according to the University of Pennsylvania's Warden Business School.
+The Inflation Reduction Act would increase inflation until 2024, according to the Wharton School of the University of Pennsylvania.
 Responses to the passage of the PACT Act have been mixed, but everyone agrees that we need to take care of our veterans.
 It is shameful to think that any politician, Democrat or Republican, would use veterans as bargaining chips for political purposes.